tanmaypadhi08/Module3_Group65/1_Remote_Keyless_Entry/1_Requirements/Readme.md

 |LLR02|IF USER INPUT IS PRESSED TWICE, ALL 4 LED SHOULD TURN OFF SIMULTANEOUSLY|YES|
 |LLR03|IF USER INPUT IS PRESSED THRICE, ALL 4 LED SHOULD TURN ON IN CLOCKWISE MANNER (GREEN->ORANGE->RED->BLUE->GREEN)|YES|
 |LLR04|IF USER INPUT IS PRESSED FOUR TIMES, ALL 4 LED SHOULD TURN ON IN ANTI-CLOCKWISE MANNER (GREEN->BLUE->RED->ORANGE->GREEN)|YES|

+# SWOT ANALYSIS

+## STRENGTH
+* Remote Starting
+* Time is saved during urgent situation
+* Support for Effecient operation.

+## WEAKNESS
+* cost of system may be increased
+* complex System
+* issues of engine running after parking the car

+## OPPURTUNITIES
+* Advancement in Technology.

+## THREAT
+* Targated Attacks
+* Identity Theft

+# 4W's And 1H

+## Who???

+* This system is used by people to lock/unlock car

+## What???

+* This is an keyless entry which can lock/unlock the cars without Mechanical key

+## When???

+* This system can be used whenever there is the need of locking/unlocking of car

+## Where???

+* This System can be used in Automotives

+## How???

+* This system works on buttons when lock button is pressed the car locks and if unlock button is pressed the car unlocks.